petertwigg/petertwigg.github.io/index.md

 Helping clients to achieve more of their potential and recognise their true nature are key benchmarks to changing.

 ##### Videos on Meditation & Mindfulness
 I've spoken to many people who have said they have tried meditation but 'it's not for them', or, 'it's too hard.'
 To this end I offer short videos with tips, techniques and context explaning how to improve your meditation practice.
-Click on [My Meditation Channel](/my-meditation-channel) or go directly to [YouTube.com](https://www.youtube.com/channel/UC8Ik2FYO2lu71QjNKxUW-qw)
+Click on [Posts](/blog) or go directly to [YouTube.com](https://www.youtube.com/channel/UC8Ik2FYO2lu71QjNKxUW-qw)

+ {% include video.html id="nnuEN3W0TGU" title="A Typical Daily Meditation Practice" %}
+In this video I look at a "typical" meditation practice and why routine and set process each day helps to establish a strong meditation.

 {% include video.html id="kjvvZsJBSE4" title="Creating a Meditation Space for Yourself" %}
 We discuss some of the things you need to take into account when you are creating a meditation space for yourself.

-{% include video.html id="zT2YeE8nuPA" title="Spiritual Perspectives: What Do You Rest on in Meditation? " %}
-In 'Spiritual Perspectives: What Do You Rest on in Meditation?'' we explore what you rest on in meditation.
-We discuss the device on which your consciousness rests.
-Tips, techniques & context to help improve your meditation.

 ##### Online Meditation Courses
 Coming Soon.